A Level: Economics

 • Economic performance

-• Financial markets, regulation and monetary policy
+• Financial markets and monetary policy

 • Fiscal policy and supply-side policies